Introduction

 Tasks are grouped by project.

-Several types of tasks can be created (shell script, workflow, etc.), but they all share certain characteristics.
+Several types of tasks can be created (shell or sql script, workflow, etc.), but they all share certain characteristics.

 Multiple execution policy